LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 The provide a unified and simple way of defining properties of infrastructure and components.
 They will be provided as inputs for the templating engines to handle tool specific formats and language.
 The platform files also serve as source of truth for all components and infrastructure on the platform, this allows us to *force* invariants and constraints.

 ### Templating engines
-Instead of writing configuration files by hand we try to parametrize them with the variables that matter on a platform level, the engine the produces the correctly formatted files with the values we actually care about.
+Instead of writing configuration files by hand we try to parametrize them with the variables that matter on a platform level, the engine then produces the correctly formatted files with the values we actually care about.
 This allows us to decouple system level configuration from tool specific configuration.
 For example a service developer only wants to specify start size of the cluster, namespace, number of pods and just minimal rbac and permissions.
 He provides that information via a dedicated config file that implements our platform logic and contract which also prevents him to change stuff he should not.

 ### Airflow